crbrown22/yt/README.md

-Enter the urls for the Youtube videos you want to put on your playlist / Run the program and allow your playlist to autogenerate / Progrem grabs videos on the list at random and plays them / Can set for video transitions at random times or watch the whole video.
+Enter the urls for the Youtube videos you want to put on your playlist / Run the program and allow your playlist to autogenerate / Program grabs videos on the list at random and plays them / Can set for video transitions at random times or watch the whole video.